 Is there anything you can do about cellulite during pregnancy?

 The good news is that there are ways you can help halt cellulite.
-One of the best ways to do this: exercise!
+One of the best ways to do this: is exercise!
 See, during pregnancy, you can cause more harm than good by remaining inactive.
 It’s a myth that pregnant women need to avoid physical activity (barring, of course, any high-risk complications).
 It’s important to remain active throughout pregnancy…it’ll do wonders for your energy level and prepare you for labor and life with a newborn.
 And beyond that, it will make getting back into your regular workout routine so much easier after pregnancy.